How High Should I Set My Water Heater Temperature?

 How to change the water heater temperature

 The exact method for changing your water heater’s temperature depends on the model and type.
 Luckily, the methods are all pretty similar.
 Electric tank models and newer gas ones usually have the temperature control behind an insulated access panel.
 Electric models may also have temperature controls on the top and bottom of the tank.
-For tankless models, there’s a readout with a temperature readout and controls.
+For tankless models, there’s a readout that features the temperature and controls to change it.
 No matter what you do to change the temperature, make sure you test the temperature after you change it.
 To do so, take a thermometer and hold it under a running sink’s hot water for a minute.

 How hot should I set it?